gaborio1/NZ-photo-v3/README.md

 navbar:
     include search-bar ???
     blur page when navbar is expanded and transparent ???
     ✅  make navbar transparent when page loads(navbar-logic.js) ✅  prevent keyframe animation from firing on page load hamburger/X toggle when expanding
-    ✅keep hamburger/X in top right corner when expanding navbar ✅ collapse navbar if actual page is selected from menu ✅ add evt listener to all nav-links (page-link.) and collapse navbar when one is clicked toggle sub-menu visibility with dropdown links (portfolio, products) ✅ collapse/expand navbar with evtlistener on hamburger/X ✅ fade-out logo when navbar expands ???
+    ✅k eep hamburger/X in top right corner when expanding navbar ✅  collapse navbar if actual page is selected from menu ✅  add evt listener to all nav-links (page-link.) and collapse navbar when one is clicked toggle sub-menu visibility with dropdown links (portfolio, products) ✅  collapse/expand navbar with evtlistener on hamburger/X ✅  fade-out logo when navbar expands ???
 OR keep it as it is ???
     ✅  make div/main content smaller/responsive as it is messing with sticky navbar refactor navbar-logic.js
     ✅  add navbar-small.css

 footer:
     ✅  add footer-small.css
     try footer without background image ???
     add custom css variables to font-sizes
     design new layout